Essential Program Information

 Classes begin the last week of August.
 There is only one intake per year, during the fall semester.

 Each cohort is comprised of 15 to 20 students.

 Approximately 40% of students are international, reflecting the diversity of New York City.
 International students also offer valuable insights into the apparel industry in their respective countries.
 Among New Yorkers, students and alumni represent major brands and retailers including Macy's, Bloomingdale's, Brooks Brothers, Tiffany, Global Brands Group, Coach, West Elm, Zappos, and Ralph Lauren.
 Among European brands, students and alumni represent Ferragamo, Hermès LVMH, and Chanel.

 Students are also employed by textile mills, specialty and boutique retailers, trend and data analytics companies, accessories companies, sourcing companies, advertising agencies, and consulting firms.
 Positions include operations, supply chain, planning, product development, design, production, public relations, marketing, buying, and sales.
 Many design and produce their own collections as entrepreneurs, and participate in the program in order to strengthen their business capability.

-The ten-day to two-week seminars are mandatory; students must participate in the New York, Paris, Hong Kong, and Mexico City seminars within the sequence of the program curriculum.
+The six-day seminars are mandatory; students must participate in the New York, Paris, Hong Kong, and Mexico City seminars within the sequence of the program curriculum.